Counseling Partners of Los Angeles

 How CPLA counselors feel about their experience at CPLA

-90% of our counselors surveyed on the 2020-2021 school year strongly agreed or agreed that their Clinical Supervisor:
+91% of our counselors surveyed in the 2023-2024 school year strongly agreed or agreed that their Clinical Supervisor:

 • prepared them for client/family engagement